 We recognize a tax benefit upon expensing certain share-based awards granted under equity incentive compensation plans, including nonqualified stock options and restricted stock units, but cannot recognize a tax benefit currently for those share-based compensation expenses associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
 For qualified stock options that vested after our adoption of the accounting guidance in Statement of Financial Accounting Standard No. 123(R), Share Based Payment ("SFAS No. 123(R)", which was superseded and subsumed by ASC Topic 718), we recognize a tax benefit in the period when disqualifying dispositions of the underlying stock occur, and for qualified stock options that vested prior to our adoption this guidance, the tax benefit is recorded directly to additional paid-in capital.
 During 2009, we recorded an additional tax expense of approximately \$1.1 million associated with share-based compensation.
-The impact of share-based compensation expense associated with qualified stock options until the occurrence of future disqualifying dispositions of the underlying stock and because a portion of that tax benefit may be recorded directly to additional paid-in capital, our future quarterly and annual effective tax rates will be subject to greater volatility and, consequently, our ability to reasonably estimate our future quarterly and annual effective tax rates is diminished.
+The impact of share-based compensation permanent items resulted in an increase of 26 percentage points in our annual effective tax rate.
+Because we cannot recognize the tax benefit for share-based compensation expense associated with qualified stock options until the occurrence of future disqualifying dispositions of the underlying stock and because a portion of that tax benefit may be recorded directly to additional paid-in capital, our future quarterly and annual effective tax rates will be subject to greater volatility and, consequently, our ability to reasonably estimate our future quarterly and annual effective tax rates is diminished.

 Additionally, income tax expense was negatively impacted by activity related to our valuation allowance in 2009.
 During 2009, management evaluated our deferred tax valuation allowance and determined that valuation allowance should be increased by approximately \$1.2 million based on uncertainty associated with our ability to utilize increased deferred tax assets.
 This determination was based on available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income and recent financial operations.
-This determination required significant judgment about the forecasts of future taxable income and estimates we are using to manage the underlying business.
+This determination required significant judgment about the forecasts of future taxable income and is consistent with the plans and estimates we are using to manage the underlying business.
 The tax benefit for the year ended December 31, 2009 was \$624,000, excluding the valuation allowance adjustment.